We hope you enjoy reading this article.

 • Date/time of the crime.

 Research has shown that additional crimes tend to occur close to the original crime spot.
-At the start of each shift, officers examine Google maps which are overlaid with boxes that indicate potential criminal hotspots.
-Provided the metrics are right, the model accuracy should dramatically help to reduce crime.
+At the start of each shift, officers examine Google Maps which are overlaid with boxes that indicate potential criminal hotspots.

 Driverless Cars